 For units determined to be uninhabitable for landlord responsible items, if the landlord is providing and/or paying for the tenant to be temporarily housed, the housing assistance will continue if the repairs are expected to be completed within six months and the tenant intends to return to the unit.
 If the tenant is not being provided temporary housing by the landlord, the housing assistance payment will be abated as of the date the inspection was conducted to confirm the unit was uninhabitable.
-If the landlord stops providing and/or paying for the tenant to be temporarily housed while the repairs are being made, the payment to the landlord will be abated as of the date the inspection for the tenant to be temporarily housed while the repairs are being made, the payment to the landlord will be abated as of the date the inspection for the temporary housing be abated as of the date the inspection was conducted to confirm the unit was uninhabitable.
 If the landlord stops providing and/or paying for the tenant to be temporarily housed while the repairs are being made, the payment to the landlord will be abated as of the date the landlord is no longer providing and/or paying for the temporary housing